 The first day of January I got a call from our vet’s office, worried something had happened to one of our beloved dogs I answered the phone.
-Much to my surprise it was a very different story I was met with.
-A nice woman driving home from work, near the Bay Parkway F train stop, spotted a cat with its head stuck in a can.
+Much to my surprise it was met with a very different story.
+A woman driving home from work, near the Bay Parkway F train stop, spotted a cat with its head stuck in a can.
 She looked around and realized no one else was going to do anything to help the cat who was trapped in a life and death situation.
 She took the cat to our vet’s office @bensonhurstvetcare where they helped free the kitty from the can.
 The woman wasn’t able to take the cat home with her and didn’t know what to do.
 A storm was approaching and they were quite sure if the cat was put back where it had been found it would be dead by the next morning.
 Not knowing if the cat could be socialized we said we would take it and if it turned out to be completely feral we could still get it fixed and keep it safe until the storm passed.
 Enter Doughnut the cat.

 We worked with him harder than we had ever worked with a kitten to make sure we gave him every opportunity to become a friendly.
 With Oscar’s help, acting as a Manny, Doughnut came out of his shell and turned into a shy sweetheart with a weakness for kitty treats.

-Not long after we got the call about Doughnut we got another call from a woman in our neighborhood who had come construction workers catch a kitten she had seen playing in the area.
+Not long after we got the call about Doughnut we got another call from a woman in our neighborhood who had some construction workers catch a kitten she had seen playing in the area.
 While the woman meant well she was completely overwhelmed once the kitten was caught and had no idea what the next step was.
-We asked that she take the online TNR certification call, just to be sure she knew what everything was about, and then we offered to socialize the kitten for her.
+We asked that she take the online TNR certification course, just to be sure she knew what everything was about, and then we offered to socialize the kitten for her.
 We named it J’y Jette, got her fixed vaccinated, and tested.
 Once she was fully socialized she went in for her interview for the ASPCA adoption program and passed!

-Yet another call came in from some Russian women who were friends with our neighbor downstairs.
+Yet another call came in from a Russian women who were friends with our neighbor downstairs.
 A friendly cat had joined a colony this woman cared for and the new cat wasn’t doing well.
 The caretaker wanted help finding the cat a home.
 The next day was the Community Cats Podcast Online Cat Conference; I attended the Lost and Found workshop and realized I needed to treat the cat as lost to start with rather than assuming the cat had been abandoned or was simply a friendly cat from another colony.

 We took the cat to our vet, Bensonhurst Veterinary Care, where they scanned him and were excited to find a chip.
 They called the chip company for us and were even more excited to find he had a person attached to the chip.
 Soon they were leaving a message for the person who lived four city blocks away from the colony site where the cat, named Taco, had been living for months.
 Fifteen minutes later we were on the phone with the owner who was overjoyed to hear we had located Taco.
 Apparently he got out one night when the mother had come home late and they had been searching for him since October.
 The owner picked Taco up from us that evening after having scheduled a check up with our vet to make sure Taco was okay after his long adventure.
 I honestly think I would have moved straight to the forever home search without the information from the Lost and Found workshop.
 It was real learning experience for me to make sure the cat didn’t already have a home before I tried to find him one.